ImAKappa/rollang/README.md

 C-style comments: `//`

 Multiline comments are not supported, yet, though they will also use C-style `/* */`.
 However, you will be able to nest them.

----

-## Source files

-The `rollang` interpreter will execute the file line by line.

-Only forward declarations are allowed.

-Save your file with a `.roll` extension, e.g. `myfile.roll`